RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | assignToId  | String| Filter assignments to this ID only.
 Note that this will only show assignments applied directly to this entity.

 ## Box.getFileVersionSingleLegalHold
 Get information about a file version legal hold.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------